Employee Recruitment — Nonprofit Catalog

-Picture this: you are running your most successful phone-a-thon fundraiser in years.
+Picture this: You’re running your most successful phone-a-thon fundraiser in years.
 Your marketing strategy really hit home, and your phones are ringing off the hook.
-There’s one problem, though: you simply don’t have enough employees to manage the incoming calls.
+There’s one problem, though.
+You simply don’t have enough employees to manage the incoming calls.

 You have tons of donors ready to give, but you lack the operational capacity to manage their generosity.
 What’s the end result?
 Missed opportunities and a decline in donor retention.
 Maybe this example is a little extreme, but the principle is true.
 Nonprofits that avoid recruiting high-value employees tend to run some serious risks.